SpongeBob SquarePants: Voice actors

-Squidward Tentacles is voiced by Rodger Bumpass, who describes him as "a very nasally, monotone kind of guy."
+Squidward Tentacles is voiced by Bumpass, who describes him as "a very nasally, monotone kind of guy."
 He said the character "became a very interesting character to do" because of "his sarcasm, and then his frustration, and then his apoplexy, and so he became a wide spectrum of emotions".
 Arthur Brown, author of Everything I Need to Know, I Learned from Cartoons!, has compared Squidward's voice to that of Jack Benny's, a similarity Bumpass says is mostly unintentional.

 Voice acting veteran Clancy Brown voices Mr. Krabs, SpongeBob's boss at the Krusty Krab.
 Hillenburg modeled Mr. Krabs after his former manager at a seafood restaurant, whose strong Maine accent reminded Hillenburg of a pirate.
 Brown decided to use a "piratey" voice for the character with "a little Scottish brogue" after hearing Hillenburg's description of his boss.
-According to Brown, his Mr. Krabs voice was mostly improvised during his audition and it was not challenging for him to find the correct voice.
+According to Brown, his Mr. Krabs voice was mostly improvised during his audition.

 Mr. Lawrence had met Hillenburg before on Rocko's Modern Life.
 While working on the pilot episode of SpongeBob, Hillenburg invited him to audition for all the characters.
 Since other voices had been found for the main cast already, Lawrence began by voicing a variety of minor characters.
 This included Plankton, who was initially only set to appear in one episode.
-Mr. Lawrence recalls that Nickelodeon executives told Hillenburg, "'we could stunt-cast this.
-You know, we could have Bruce Willis do this voice.'
-And Steve was just like, 'it's Doug [Lawrence], don't you hear it?
-This is the character!
-This is the guy!'"
+Mr. Lawrence recalls that Nickelodeon executives wanted Hillenburg to stunt-cast a celebrity voice for Plankton but he turned it down, believing in Mr. Lawrence's voice.
 Jill Talley, Tom Kenny's wife, voices Karen Plankton.
 Being a Chicago native, she uses a Midwestern accent for the character.
-Electronic sound effects are underlaid by the series' audio engineers to make a robotic sound when she talks.
+Electronic sound effects are underlaid by the series' audio engineers to create a robotic sound when she speaks.
 Talley and Mr. Lawrence often improvise Plankton and Karen's dialogue.
-Lawrence called improvisation his "favorite part of the voice over" in 2009.
+Lawrence called improvisation his "favorite part of the voice over".
 He elaborated in a 2012 interview, saying, "I always enjoy the back-and-forth.
 [Talley and I] start to actually overlap so much talking to each other that [the voice directors] have to tell us, 'hey, stop doing that, separate what you're saying!'"